While PFMA monitors a multitude of proposed legislation, it focuses on certain priorities at the national and state level.

 PFMA will continue to push for improvements to Pennsylvania’s business climate.
 PFMA’s role cuts both ways on this issue, working to promote tax law that encourages growth and expansion while also educating lawmakers on the drawbacks and risks of tax policies we believe are misguided.

-• PFMA supports legislation to exempt sales tax from being subject to credit card interchange fees.
-Rep. Greg Scott (D-Montgomery) has introduced HB 2394 on this issue.
+- PFMA supports legislation to exempt sales tax from being subject to credit card interchange fees.
+Last session Rep. Greg Scott (D-Montgomery) introduced HB 2394 on this issue.

-• PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
-Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) have introduced legislation on this issue as HB 2278 and SB 1225 respectively.
+- PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
+Last session Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) introduced legislation on this issue as HB 2278 and SB 1225 respectively.

 PFMA supports efforts to reform and streamline regulations at the state level.
 Pennsylvania’s food supply chain works best when the regulatory landscape makes sense and is easy to navigate.
 While advocating for improvements to liquor, gaming, labor, food safety, environmental and labor regulations, among others, PFMA also will push back on regulatory changes that do not serve the best interests of the food industry.

-• With the possibility of legalizing recreational cannabis, the association is also prioritizing a level playing field and opportunity for participation for its members and for all competitors, as well as highlighting the need for regulatory frameworks governing the safe sale of marijuana and related products such as Delta-8.
+- With the possibility of legalizing recreational cannabis, the association is also prioritizing a level playing field for competitors, as well as highlighting the need for regulatory frameworks governing the safe sale of marijuana and related products such as Delta-8.

 PFMA members rely heavily on a transportation network that is safe, reliable and fast.
 The association is focused on ensuring PennDOT, PEMA and other state partners understand this and are making the appropriate investments to ensure a consistently dependable system of roads, bridges, rail lines and ports.
 We are intent on making sure the business community, particularly the food industry, is not unfairly targeted as a means to pay for needed investments, through tolling or similar means.

-• The association is focused on the development of the state’s EV charging network and ensuring that the private retail/fuel sector plays a strong role in the final product.
+- The association is focused on the development of the state’s EV charging network and ensuring that the private sector plays a strong role in the final product.

 Hiring and retaining workers has been an enormous challenge for PFMA members in recent years.
 Businesses in the food industry straddle a variety of staffing disciplines, including front-facing retail employees, back office administrative and logistics staff, warehouse workers and truck drivers, each featuring its own unique hiring guidelines and requirements.
 PFMA believes minimizing obstacles and giving businesses the agility to keep up with a constantly evolving talent pool is crucial both for a healthy industry and a healthy labor force.
 The association also supports efforts to ensure opportunities for citizens returning to the workforce.